eth-sri/soltix/README.md

 operations, as well as more advanced contract structures like modifiers or inheritance, and Ethereum-specific functionality like value transfer.

-All components - ECTF, solc and truffle - exhibit performance issues for contracts exceeding a few 100 or 1000 lines, and may fail completely.
+All components - SOLTIX, solc and truffle - exhibit performance issues for contracts exceeding a few 100 or 1000 lines, and may fail completely.
 Experimentation is needed to find sensible upper limits on a given system.